trlafleur/Acurite-0986TX-Decoder-ESP32a/README.md

-# Acurite 0986TX Decoder ESP32a
+# Acurite 0986TX Decoder for: ESP32 ESP8266 Moteino-Mega
 A decoder for an Acurite 0968 refrigerator freezer sensor, ESP32, MQTT

 /**********************************************************************